Spring Garden Revival

 Contact Reading's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Reading.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted—no plastic—per Massachusetts Department of Environmental Protection guidelines.
-For bulk soil or sod, residents must use the Transfer Station, which requires a permit or sticker and may charge fees for large loads.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Bulk soil and sod must be brought to the Transfer Station during posted hours, with resident permits and applicable fees.
 Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the
+Infill materials, such as crumb rubber or sand, require special handling.
+Coordinate with the Board of Health for material safety assessments.

 Reading Department of Public Works